Electric Magnetic Field Generation | White Paper

 Reducing Complexity of the System

-Comparing the traditional setup of an RF immunity test system with the RadiField Triple A it becomes clear that the RadiField Triple A, with its high level of integration, is the answer how to reduce space and costs.
+When comparing the traditional setup of an RF immunity test system with the RadiField Triple A, it is evident that the RadiField Triple A provides a solution to reduce both space and costs due to its high level of integration.

 The conventional approaches